 A screen will show up allowing you to change your settings [7].

-In this page, you can configure and change the following options:
+On this page, you can configure and change the following options:

-- Talkdesk Logo: Show/hide the Talkdesk icon that shows next to phone numbers, when these are highlighted by the Click-to-Call Extension
+• Talkdesk Logo: Show/hide the Talkdesk icon that shows next to phone numbers, when these are highlighted by the Click-to-Call Extension

-- Extended Detection: Enable an “Extended Detection Mode”.
+• Extended Detection: Enable an “Extended Detection Mode”.
 This will force Talkdesk to look for phone numbers on any website, even when they are not following the recommended practices and format.

-- In case you enable the “Extended Detection Mode”, you can also configure a list of exceptions.
+• In case you enable the “Extended Detection Mode”, you can also configure a list of exceptions.
 If you add a website to this list, it will ignore it when trying to detect phone numbers.
 This is especially important, as the Extended Detection may slow down the browser.

-Once done, Save [8] your changes.
+4. Once done, Save [8] your changes.

 Why can't I click on some phone numbers?

-It is possible that some phone numbers on a public website are not getting properly fetched or hyperlinked, or they are getting hyperlinked, but it’s not possible to click them to initiate a call through Talkdesk.
+It is possible that some phone numbers on a public website are not getting properly fetched or hyperlinked, or they are getting hyperlinked but it’s not possible to click them to initiate a call through Talkdesk.
 This can happen for several reasons, including:

-- Web developers have not made the phone number on the website code into a proper link by wrapping it in a hyperlink with the tel: schema.
+• Web developers have not made the phone number on the website code into a proper link by wrapping it in a hyperlink with the tel: schema.

-- Libphonenumber, Google’s open-source phone number handling library, is used to properly format possible phone numbers for a given region, using length and prefix.
+• Libphonenumber, Google’s open-source phone number handling library, is used to properly format possible phone numbers for a given region, using length and prefix.
 While not absolutely necessary, it’s a good idea to separate each segment of the number with a hyphen (-) for easier reading and better auto-detection.